trustgraph-ai/trustgraph-templates/README.md

 - `-p, --platform`: Target platform (default: docker-compose)
 - `--latest`: Use the latest available version
 - `--latest-stable`: Use the latest stable version
+- `-O, --output-tg-config`: Output only TrustGraph configuration to stdout (no ZIP file)
+- `-R, --output-resources`: Output only platform resources (docker-compose.yaml or resources.yaml) to stdout (no ZIP file)

 ### Available Platforms